Mel Malarkey Gets the Bum’s Rush

 March 29 – April 1, 2017 @ 8PM

 April 2, 2017 @ 2PM

 The Theatre On King, 159 King St.

 Service charge applies.

 Charlie Petch is a spoken word artist, published writer and musical saw player whose career, which started in Peterborough, has taken off across North America.
 Here Petch presents a new version of this solo show set in 1931, with new Vaudeville-era music created by Petch.
 It’s the last night for the Vagabond Theatre and Mel Malarkey can’t bear to tell the audience.
-She keeps up the show, introducing acts and being her bawdy charming self.
-In her backstage moments, she reads odes to her dearest loves and tells touching, comedic stories of owning her “Theatre of the Unrefined.”
+They keep up the show, introducing acts and being their bawdy charming self.
+In their backstage moments, they read odes to their dearest loves and tell touching, comedic stories of owning their “Theatre of the Unrefined.”

 Mel Malarkey Gets the Bum’s Rush is both a lament for a time gone by, when entertainment was a more personal and unrefined activity, and a love poem to past entertainers – like her hero Marlene Deitrich.
 Mature content of course.